clettenberg/blog/_posts/2015-06-01-jekyll-travis-ci-nearlyfreespeech.md

 Jekyll has some great [docs](http://jekyllrb.com/docs/usage/) that can help you get your blog up and running.

-###Travis CI and HTML-Proofer
+### Travis CI and HTML-Proofer
-[Travis CI](https://travis-ci.org/) is a continuous integration platform that allows us to build, test and deploy our blog automatically whenever changes are pushed to GitHub.

-Travis CI is going to run html-prooferto check your _site folder for any errors such as dead links.
+[Travis CI](https://travis-ci.org/) is a continuous integration platform that makes it easy to build, test and deploy whenever changes are pushed to GitHub.
+The `cibuild` script will use html-proofer to check the `_site` folder for any errors, such as dead links.

-Add `html-proofer` to your gemfile
+Add `html-proofer` to the `Gemfile`
 {% highlight ruby %}
 gem "html-proofer"
 {% endhighlight %}